kkalinovk-gamedev/Multinet/README.md

 The manager could be accessed from anywhere in the code and is used to configure the server and the client, manage multiplayer connections & lifecycle events, automatically track peer connection/disconnection, etc.

+> [!WARNING]
+> - This addon is not yet feature complete.
+>   - Missing features:
+>       - Client Interpolation & Extrapolation for synchronized variables
+>       - Server-side lag compensation for synchronized variables
+>   - This addon is developed and used actively for my own game.
+I try to keep things abstract always, but there could be occasions where I could make the implementation work as it suits my game specifically.
+This said I do not rule out suggestions for improvement or changes, but would rather not support custom implementations.

 ## **Table of Contents**

 - [**Multinet** *(Godot 4 Multiplayer C# addon)*](#multinet-godot-4-multiplayer-c-addon)